vEnhance/napkin/README.md

 with a sufficiently recent version of TeX Live.
 You'll need to `mkdir asy`, then simply run `latexmk`.
 On a system with nix, just run `nix build`.
-(Or, see `.travis.yml` for the instructions that Travis CI uses to compile.)

 _Pull requests are welcome!_
 You can email corrections directly to me as well.